School of Cinema & Media Arts

 Substitution or Waiver of Course Requirements

 Under special circumstances waivers or substitutions are granted.
-Contact the Office of Cinema and Media Arts.
+Contact the Office of Cinema & Media Arts.
 Waivers require demonstrated competence in all areas of a course and must be supported by the instructor of the course.
-Substitutions are considered on a case by case basis.
+Substitutions are considered on a case-by-case basis.
 All course waivers and substitutions must be approved by the Dean.

-It is the goal of Cinema and Media Arts that students move through their academic programs in a timely minor.
+It’s the goal of Cinema & Media Arts that students move through their academic programs in a timely manner.
 Majors are expected to meet with an advisor every semester to review their progress.
-Advisors are available to answer questions about degree programs, grades, advisement and other matters.
-Academic course advising is provided through students' faculty advisors in the Office of Cinema and Media Arts, or through the university’s Advising Center and their peer academic advisor.
+Advisors are available to answer questions about degree programs, grades, and other matters.
+Academic course advising is provided through students' faculty advisors in the Office of Cinema & Media Arts, or through the university’s Advising Center and their peer academic advisor.